jn72994/BAD-OS/docs/information-architecture.md

 ---

-## Architectural Philosophy
+# Architectural Philosophy

 BAD OS is designed as an enterprise operating system rather than a traditional software application.

-The system is organized around business functions, relationships, and institutional knowledge rather than isolated pages.
+The system is organized around business functions, relationships, institutional knowledge, and decision-making rather than isolated pages.

 Modules manage business processes and information.

 The User Experience Layer connects users to that information.

 The Platform Administration Layer ensures the system remains secure, scalable, and reliable.

 ---

+# User Experience Components

 ## 1. Dashboard